lockss/lockss-rtd-manual/docs/appendix/os.rst

    .. caution::

-      CentOS Stream, which is suitable for use with LOCKSS 2.x, should not be confused with :ref:`CentOS Linux <os-centos-linux>`, which is at end of life and is **not** suitable for use with LOCKSS 2.x.
+      CentOS Stream, which is suitable for use with LOCKSS |LATEST_MINOR|, should not be confused with :ref:`CentOS Linux <os-centos-linux>`, which is at end of life and is **not** suitable for use with LOCKSS 2.x.

-   LOCKSS 2.x is compatible with `CentOS Stream <https://centos.org/centos-stream/>`_.
+   LOCKSS |LATEST_MINOR| is compatible with `CentOS Stream <https://centos.org/centos-stream/>`_.

-   CentOS Stream is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fnsamehostmigration]_.
+   CentOS Stream is suitable for a same-host migration from LOCKSS 1.x to LOCKSS 2.x [#fn-same-host-migration]_.

    .. list-table::
       :header-rows: 1